-- Assess whether working at height needs to stop. - Lag or bury water pipes that supply welfare units, to prevent freezing. - Leave heating on in the welfare units. - Where safe to do so, clear site roads and pedestrian walkways of snow and ice and spread them with rock salt (ensuring there is a plentiful supply of rock salt on site before winter months). - If there's no running water in the toilets or canteen the site should be closed. - Check any silt mitigating measures that are already in place prior to the snow thawing and instigate further silt protection if necessary.
+All working at height must stop, no work to be carried out on scaffolds.
+Lag or bury water pipes that supply welfare units, to prevent freezing.
+Leave heating on in the welfare units.

+Where safe to do so, clear site roads and pedestrian walkways of snow and ice and spread them with rock salt (ensuring there is a plentiful supply of rock salt on site before winter months).
+If there's no running water in the toilets or canteen the site should be closed.
+Check any silt mitigating measures that are already in place prior to the snow thawing and instigate further silt protection if necessary.